enzo-project/enzo-dev/doc/manual/source/user_guide/RunningEnzo.rst

 Test Problems
 -------------

-There are a number of built-in tests, which can be used to debug the system or characterize how well it solves a particular problem.  (see :ref:`EnzoTestSuite` for a complete list.)
-Note that Enzo can run any problem after compilation, since no compilation flags affect simulation parameters (unlike the hydrodynamics code KRONOS for example) To run a particular test, cd to the [browser:public/trunk/doc/examples doc/examples] subdirectory of the Enzo source distribution (after compiling enzo) and use the following
+There are a number of built-in tests, which can be used to debug the system or characterize how well it solves a particular problem.  (see :doc:`EnzoTestSuite` for a complete list.)
+Note that Enzo can run any problem after compilation, since no compilation flags affect simulation parameters.
+To run a particular test, cd to the [browser:public/trunk/doc/examples doc/examples] subdirectory of the Enzo source distribution (after compiling enzo) and use the following
 command-line: